k1000/django-backfire/README.rst

     "backfire.middleware.BackfireMiddleware",

 2. add to your urls.py::

     (r'^backfire/$', 'backfire.views.get_respond'),

 Usage
 -----

-You must be logged in as staff member to be able to save changes.
+You must be logged as staff member to be able to save changes.

 LICENSE
 -------